ryanatkn/gro/src/docs/buildConfig.md

 The optional `dist` flag marks builds for inclusion in the root `dist/` directory by [the `gro dist` task](/src/dist.task.ts).
 If no `dist` flag is found on any builds, all builds are included.
-If multiple builds are found, the `dist` task copies their directories into `dist/`, named according to the `"name"` build config field.
+If multiple builds are found, the `gro dist` task copies their directories into `dist/`, named according to the `"name"` build config field.
 If one build is found, its contents are put directly into `dist/` with no directory namespacing.
 Like all builtin tasks, you can easily customize this behavior